dnlkrgr/hsreduce/README.md

 |-----------------|------------------------------------------|
 |--projectType    |enter either *Executable* or *Library*    |
 |--targetName     |name of the cabal target you want to merge|

+hsreduce takes your cabal project and tries to merge it into a module called `AllInOne.hs`, which is created in the current directory.

 ## FAQ